 Aline Santos, EVP of Global Marketing at Unilever, has explained, “Collaboration can no longer be viewed as an optional extra, it's a strategic imperative."
-But there are often barriers that inhibit effective collaboration between startups and large corporations.
+But there are often barriers that inhibit effective corporate collaboration between startups and large corporations.
 Here are three tips to help you navigate the waters and ensure a successful collaboration.

 1. Identify what strategic objective you are solving